 Sebaceous Lipids are produced and secreted by the sebaceous glands onto the surface of our skin.
 The word sebum often has negative connotations as it is associated with oily skin and acne, however sebum is beneficial as it helps to protect and moisturise your skin and hair.
 Sebum production can be altered by internal and external factors such as hormonal changes.
-We all know that puberty can trigger an excess of oil leading to clogged pores and breakouts.
-While a slowdown in sebum production during the menopause can leave skin feeling dry and uncomfortable.
+Puberty can trigger an excess of oil leading to clogged pores and breakouts, while a slowdown in sebum production as we age and during the menopause can leave skin feeling dry and uncomfortable.

 Epidermal Lipids are produced and secreted by cells of the epidermis.
-They are made up of different types of lipids including Ceramides and Omega fatty acids.
-Epidermal lipids act like cement between your cells, helping and supporting the cells to form a protective layer.
-This layer of lipids is sometimes called your Lipid Barrier or Lipid Shield.
-It is vitally important, keeping moisture in and keeping external elements, such as dirt, pollution and impurities, out.
+They are made up of different types of lipids including ceramides and other fatty acids.
+Epidermal lipids act like cement between your skin cells, supporting them to form a protective layer.
+This layer is sometimes called your lipid barrier or moisture barrier.
+It is vitally important, keeping moisture in and keeping external elements, such as dirt and pollution out.

-Oils are lipids and they contain Omega fatty acids.
-Oils can be potent antioxidants and anti-inflammatories and are proven to maintain and repair the Lipid Barrier.
-They are therefore incredibly important to help maintain your skin’s health.
-Oils pass through the lipid layer of the skin quickly, preventing trans epidermal water loss (TEWL), plumping and hydrating the skin with moisture more effectively.
+Oils are lipids and are a rich source of ceramides and fatty acids.
+Oils can be potent antioxidants and anti-inflammatories and are proven to maintain and repair the lipid barrier.
+Oils pass through the lipid layer of the skin quickly, preventing trans epidermal water loss (TEWL), and plumping and hydrating the skin effectively.

 Argan Oil (Argania Spinosa Kernel Oil)

 The fatty acids found in Argan Oil provide a calming, softening and moisturising effect to the skin.
 They balance the lipid content of the epidermis and play a key role supporting the skin’s lipid barrier function.
 Argan Oil is found in Skin Meditation.